Gate set tomography (GST) is a quantum tomography protocol that provides full characterization of a quantum logic device

 that can be implemented easily). pyGSTi addresses and eliminates this obstacle by providing a fully-featured, publicly

 available implementation of GST in the Python programming language.

 The primary goals of the pyGSTi project are to:

-- provide efficient and robust implementations of Gate Set Tomography algorithms;
+provide efficient and robust implementations of Gate Set Tomography algorithms;

-- allow straightforward interoperability with other software;
+allow straightforward interoperability with other software;

 common GST tasks can be performed using just one or two lines of code;

 use modular design to make it easy for users to modify, customize, and extend GST functionality.